vMarkusK/StoreOnce-PSModule/README.md

 + Enhanced: Optional Credential verification for Set-SOCredentials Commandlet

 Version 0.5
-+ Get Clients (Users) with Access Permissions of a Catalyst Store
++ New: Get Clients (Users) with Access Permissions of a Catalyst Store

 Version 0.4.1
 + Enhanced: Added ID not NAS and Catalyst

 Version 0.4
-+ Get StoreOnce Catalyst Clients (User)
++ New: Get StoreOnce Catalyst Clients (User)

 Version 0.3
-+ Get StoreOnce NAS Shares
++ New: Get StoreOnce NAS Shares
 + Renamed StoreOnce Catalyst Stores Commandlet
 + Enhanced: Added Synopsis to Functions